 If your screen is wider than 640 pixels, a small yellow window showing

-the backup status appears in the lower right corner.
+the backup status appears in the lower right corner (automatic backup is

 - The red 'X' halts acquisition and opens the Options window (same as hitting the ESC key).

 - The '||' icon pauses acquisition and opens a window that lets you adjust channel scaling or sample rate.
 You can write a short note if you wish; this will appear in the file's comments.
 Acquisition is halted while this window is open:

 - The right triangle resumes acquisition.

 - The 'pen' icon lets you enter a note of up to 250 characters in real time (during acquisition); the note(s) can be read when the file is analyzed in LabAnalyst X and are aligned to the time at which the note was written, with a marker in the file.
 Note that you can edit your text only with the backspace/delete key; clicking the cursor doesn't work.
 Also, this process may slow sampling if you are acquiring data at high speed: